J-81/GeneLab_Data_Processing-1/Metagenomics/Estimate_host_reads_in_raw_data/workflow-usage.md

 ```

 ### 2. Download the workflow template files
-All files required for utilizing the GeneLab workflow for removing human reads from metagenomics data are in the [workflow-template](workflow-template) directory.
+All files required for utilizing the GeneLab workflow for estimating the proportion of host reads are in the [workflow-template](workflow-template) directory.
 To get a copy of that directory on to your system, run the following command:

 ```bash
 GL-get-kraken2-host-read-estimation-wf